open-switch/ansible-role-opx-qos/README.md

 The *ansible-role-opx-qos* role is built on modules included in the core Ansible code.
 These modules were added in Ansible version 2.4.0.

-Example Playbook
+Example playbook
 ----------------

 This example uses the *open-switch.ansible-role-opx-qos* role to setup QOS using CPS Generic module.
 It creates a *hosts* file with the switch details and corresponding variables.
 The hosts file should define the *ansible_net_os_name* variable "openswitch".

 It writes a simple playbook that only references the *ansible-role-opx-qos* role.
-By including the role, you automatically get access to all of the tasks to configure QOS features.
+By including the role, you automatically get access to all of the tasks to configure QoS features.

 **Sample hosts file**